 ./victoria-logs -syslog.listenAddr.tcp=:514 -syslog.tenantID.tcp=12:34

-VictoriaLogs can accept syslog messages via multiple TCP and UDP ports with individual configurations for compression, security and multitenancy.
+VictoriaLogs can accept syslog messages via multiple TCP and UDP ports with individual configurations for log timestamps, compression, security and multitenancy.
 Specify multiple command-line flags for this.
 For example, the following command starts VictoriaLogs, which accepts gzip-compressed syslog messages via TCP port 514 at localhost interface and stores them to tenant 123:0, plus it accepts TLS-encrypted syslog messages via TCP port 6514 and stores them to tenant 567:0:

 ./victoria-logs \